adonisgarciac/ocp4-abi/ansible/execution_environment/README.md

 Use the script ./build_ee.sh to build the EE for OCP 4.12 and/or OCP 4.14.

-# Known Issue addressed inside the execution environment
+# Known Issue

+Addressed inside the execution environment

 https://access.redhat.com/solutions/6985157